 The booth measures small changes in pressure that occur as you breathe.

-The accuracy of the tests depends on your ability to follow all of the
+The accuracy of the tests depends on how well you can follow all of the

 instructions.
-The therapist may strongly encourage you to breathe deeply during
+The therapist may ask you to breathe deeply during

 some of the tests to get the best results.